 You’ll need a smartphone for this one, but one of the best ways to make a cartoon version of yourself comes from Snapchat, the owners of Bitmoji.
 You’ve probably heard of Bitmoji already—you might have even already made one—but it’s a great way to customize your messages on your phone.
 Bitmoji is best used with Snapchat, but it’s not exclusive to the platform.
 In fact, it’s built right into the standard Google keyboard on Android, and is easy to use on iOS as well.

 Pho.to is a pretty cool website that performs a lot of image manipulation including cartooning.
-It doesn’t just work with portraits but with any kind of image.
+What makes it one of the best sites on this list, of course, is the ability to work with any kind of image—not just portraits.
 The site offers a number of tools, including retouching, special effects, and “emoji”-style alteration, but to cartoon your image, you want to use their Photo Lab app.
 All you have to do is provide the image, their advanced software does all the work.

-BeFunky is also pretty cool with cartoon and other effects available on the site.
-There is also an app for playing while on the move which is quite amusing.
+BeFunky is a great option, with cartoon stylization and other effects available on the site.
+With BeFunky, you aren’t just limited to working on your desktop—there’s a mobile app that can be really fun to play with.
 BeFunky is actually quite powerful and has a detailed photo imaging app within the site.
 To cartoonize, you need to enter the photo editor, select Artsy from the side menu and then Cartoonizer.
 It creates some very good effects!

-Snapstouch isn’t quite as fully featured as the preceding two but it can still do a lot with images, including cartoon them.
+Snapstouch isn’t quite as fully featured as the preceding two, but it can still do a lot with images, including make them look like a cartoon.
 Upload an image and select from the top menu, Sketch, Pencil Sketch, Painting, Drawing, Outline and Color Effect.
 Your image will be adjusted accordingly.
 Each style has specific settings too so it’s easy to find the perfect look.